dfkaye/where.js/README.md

 just not that great at this anymore, I took on the whole `where.js` concept in January 2014 to invalidate that bit of self-doubt in a hurry.

 ## WHAT I FOUND OUT

+Test libraries make assumptions.
+Not everyone designs with "lifecycle" in mind.
+Not all test libraries expose hooks for intercepting messages.
+That could be a blocking issue when you need a way to plug in to the lifecycle of a test, perform transforms, etc.  It also means their reporters are tightly coupled with their test runners.  *Which means some libraries themselves do not benefit from their own stated purpose - to ease test-driven development.*

 QUnit was surprisingly easy to hook *some* information, but impossible to trap completely.
+You can force a failing result in QUnit with this:

+    QUnit.push(false, actual, expected, "force fail message");

-It's really best used with another reporting utility like qunit-tap so that you can ignore the tightly-coupled mess of the HTML reporter.
+But QUnit's legacy lifecycle doesn't expose a way for testers to intercept messages to the HTML reporter (which is just visual rather than logical inspection anyway).
+So I recommend using it with another reporting utility like qunit-tap so that you can ignore the tightly-coupled mess of the HTML reporter.
 That's a strike against it.

 Same goes for Tape except that there is no HTML reporter for it, as it is a test library for node.js projects.
 With Tape in the browser, you need browserify -